macanMehri/ecommerce/README.md

 - Make a user to be staff or remove it.
 - Check and manage reviews and active or deactivate them.
 - Check and manage sent pictures of products and active or deactivate them.
-- Enable to see charts of purchases.
+- Enable to see different charts of purchases. (totally or just for a specific product)
 - Have full permission.
-- Have availability as much as staff.
+- Have availabilities as much as staff.

 Staff
 - Add, edit, or delete a product.